 The 2022 Preparedness Survey of Albertans is now available.
 The Government of Alberta's Be Prepared Program is available to support communities in their efforts to encourage resilience at the local level.

 Emergency Management begins with YOU.
 Our first goal in emergency management is Emergency Preparedness (E-Prep).
 E-Prep promotes individual preparedness and encourages us to learn about the risks we may face in our communities and the actions we can take to prevent, mitigate and prepare for these risks.
-Being prepared is a challenge for us all, it may seem like a daunting task, but it can be done in six (6) simple steps.
-Following these steps will make preparedness a habit which will "Build Resilience" over time and allow you to be ready for anything.
+Being prepared is a challenge for us ALL, it often seem like a daunting task, but when it is reduced to simple steps, it is possible.
+The Alberta Government has developed several resources to assist with this "simple steps" process:

 - Calgary Emergency Management Agency (CEMA) "Are you ready?" kit that has been adapted to our area by FCSS and the Town of Claresholm.

-- The AEMA link to emergency preparedness week "E-Prep Tool Kit"
+- The Alberta Emergency Management Agency "E-Prep Tool Kit"